MDMA: Long-term

-As of 2015, the long-term effects of MDMA on human brain structure and function have not been fully determined.
-However, there is consistent evidence of structural and functional deficits in MDMA users with high lifetime exposure.
-These structural or functional changes appear to be dose dependent and may be less prominent in MDMA users with only a moderate (typically <50 doses used and <100 tablets consumed) lifetime exposure.
-Nonetheless, moderate MDMA use may still be neurotoxic and what constitutes moderate use is not clearly established.
+There is consistent evidence of structural and functional deficits in MDMA users with high lifetime exposure.
+These structural or functional changes appear to be dose dependent and may be less prominent in MDMA users with a lifetime exposure of less than 50 doses used and less than 100 tablets consumed.
+Nonetheless, moderate MDMA use may still result in neurotoxicity and what constitutes moderate use is not clearly established.

 Furthermore, it is not clear yet whether "typical" recreational users of MDMA (1 to 2 pills of 75 to 125 mg MDMA or analogue every 1 to 4 weeks) will develop neurotoxic brain lesions.
 Long-term exposure to MDMA in humans has been shown to produce marked neurodegeneration in striatal, hippocampal, prefrontal, and occipital serotonergic axon terminals.
 Neurotoxic damage to serotonergic axon terminals has been shown to persist for more than two years.
 Elevations in brain temperature from MDMA use are positively correlated with MDMA-induced neurotoxicity.
 However, most studies on MDMA and serotonergic neurotoxicity in humans focus more on heavy users who consume as much as seven times or more the amount that most users report taking.
 The evidence for the presence of serotonergic neurotoxicity in casual users who take lower doses less frequently is not conclusive.

 However, adverse neuroplastic changes to brain microvasculature and white matter have been observed to occur in humans using low doses of MDMA.
 Reduced gray matter density in certain brain structures has also been noted in human MDMA users.
 Global reductions in gray matter volume, thinning of the parietal and orbitofrontal cortices, and decreased hippocampal activity have been observed in long term users.
 The effects established so far for recreational use of ecstasy lie in the range of moderate to severe effects for serotonin transporter reduction.

 Impairments in multiple aspects of cognition, including attention, learning, memory, visual processing, and sleep, have been found in regular MDMA users.
 The magnitude of these impairments is correlated with lifetime MDMA usage and are partially reversible with abstinence.
 Several forms of memory are impaired by chronic ecstasy use; however, the effects for memory impairments in ecstasy users are generally small overall.
 MDMA use is also associated with increased impulsivity and depression.

 Serotonin depletion following MDMA use can cause depression in subsequent days.
 In some cases, depressive symptoms persist for longer periods.
 Some studies indicate repeated recreational use of ecstasy is associated with depression and anxiety, even after quitting the drug.
 Depression is one of the main reasons for cessation of use.

-At high doses, MDMA induces a neuroimmune response that, through several mechanisms, increases the permeability of the blood–brain barrier, thereby making the brain more susceptible to environmental toxins and pathogens.
+At high doses, MDMA induces a response in the neuroimmune system that, through several mechanisms, increases the permeability of the blood–brain barrier, thereby making the brain more susceptible to environmental toxins and pathogens.
 In addition, MDMA has immunosuppressive effects in the peripheral nervous system and pro-inflammatory effects in the central nervous system.